Track changes committed to your Source Control Management system

 Each user receives an email about their own commits.
 The email lists the commits, the failed builds, and the failed tests (limited to a certain number of items).
-It also includes a link to the relevant pipeline run's Failure Analysis tab.
+It also includes a link to the relevant pipeline run's Tests tab.

 To track commits associated with backlog items, do one of the following:

 Use the Commits tab in backlog items to find all commits related to specific backlog items.
 For details, see Use the Commits tab to track committed changes.

 Use dashboard widgets to track and analyze your SCM changes, and their impact on your backlog.
 For details, see Use the dashboard to analyze your commit activity

 The Commits tab displays all changes that were associated with ALM Octane backlog items using SCM commit messages in the correct syntax.